Friday, March 12, 2010

 A: Does what it says on the tin (i.e. not much).

-V: For a song that feels like it was composed with every frame of its mini feature film video clip worked out in advance, they fuck up royally on the visuals.
-God love the Eurovision rules!
-The sound mix is surprisingly uneven here, leaving the weak vocals very exposed.
+V: For a song that feels like it was composed with every frame of its mini-feature-film video clip worked out in advance, they fuck up royally on the visuals.
+The sound mix is surprisingly uneven, too, leaving the weak vocals very exposed.
 Yay!

 09 Moldova

-A: We’re well past the 30-second mark and still nothing’s happened: it’s nice to see a country other than Turkey giving us a ridiculously long introduction.
-They largely make up for it in the remaining two and a half minutes, although it does lead to that rushed ending, which has always bothered me.
-The piano (keyboards?) in the second verse is great, and the strings are tremendous all the way through.
+A: We’re well past the 30-second mark and still nothing’s happened, so it’s nice that countries other than Turkey can give us ridiculously long introductions.
+They make up for it in the remaining two and a half minutes, although it does lead to that rushed ending, which has always bothered me.
+The piano (keyboards?) in the second verse is great, and the strings are tremendous throughout.
 But then they always are.

-V: Wardrobe disaster of the highest magnitude.
-Natalia’s vocals are amazing once she gets the better of her nerves.
-[Addendum: great, bold colour scheme and strong note – literally – to finish on in the final.]
+V: The whole thing is a wardrobe disaster of the highest magnitude.
+Natalia’s vocals are amazing though, once she gets the better of her nerves, and she provides a strong note – literally – to finish on in the final.

 10 The Netherlands